Aqtoni/online-banking/README.md

 - Authentication and Authorization
   - Login
   - Logout
-  - Access and refresh Token
+  - Cookie access and refresh token
 - Transaction
   - Create a transaction and choose the category name and type of the transaction
   - There is also a choice of banks.
   - All transactions come to a separate webhook
 - User
   - Create user, and update update and more.
 - Caching
 - Rate Limiting
+- HTTPS
+- OpenTelemetry
 - Swagger documentation

 ## API Usage

 You can run app and use `Swagger` on this link http://localhost/api.
 Check [Online-Banking API Documentation](https://documenter.getpostman.com/view/25263444/2s93CUJAAj) for more info.
+To generate SSL certificates use [mkcert](https://github.com/FiloSottile/mkcert)

 How to install webhook, you need get you on url, can use this site.
 And set the link.
 [ngrok](https://ngrok.com/)